FazleRabbbiferdaus172/somarok/README.md

 R&D project.
 Stores bookmarks inside a web version of book or any html page.

+## Usage

+1. click on extension
+2. click add
+3. click anywhere on the webpage to bookbark

 ## Quick Start

 1. Install dependencies: